tuladhar/about-me/README.md

 # Namaste

-### :pray: Thanks for taking time to visit my website.
+### :pray: Thank you for taking time to visit my website.

 ## :house: Where do I live?